DAVEntertainment/water/doc_gen_with_doxygen_and_sphinx/Readme.md

 This can be specified by `USE_MDFILE_AS_MAINPAGE`, so that it will be used as the main page

+# How to gen doc with this demo?

+1. setup virtualenv, init with requirements.txt
+2. configure and build <root>/CMakeLits.txt in <root>/.build [exactly .build]
+3. run sphinx.cmd

+U can get demo doc in <root>/.build/docs/sphinx/index.html

 # TODO:
 - [x] Generate with doxygen
 - [x] Add main page for doxygen output